-Company C, 740th Tank Battalion (GHQ), was attached to 504th Parachute Infantry Regiment (PIR), 82nd Airborne Division, for the advance on the Siegfried Line Jan.
-28, 1945.
-They were equipped with M4 Sherman tanks, each with a 76mm cannon, two 30-caliber coaxial and bow machineguns, and a 50-caliber pintle-mounted machinegun on top of the turret.

-One tank platoon from Company C was attached to each of 504th's three battalions.
-Their objective was the town of Herresbach, Belgium, and they would be the right flank of First Army.

-The 3rd Platoon from Company C of the 740th and 3rd Battalion of the 504th would lead the attack.
+On 28 January 1945, C Company of the 740th Tank Battalion (GHQ) was attached to the 504th Parachute Infantry Regiment (PIR) of the 82nd Airborne Division for the advance on the Siegfried Line.
+They were equipped with M4 Sherman tanks each with a 76mm cannon, two 30-caliber coaxial and bow machine guns, and a 50-caliber pintle-mounted machine gun on top of the turret.
+One tank platoon from C Company was attached to each of the three battalions of the 504th.
+Their objective was the town of Herresbach, Belgium, and they would be the right flank of the 1st Army.
+The 3rd Platoon from C Company of the 740th and 3rd Battalion of the 504th would lead the attack.
 Snow and fog covered the advance down a single narrow trail.
-Single tanks led paratroopers marching in columns of two spaced at platoon interval.8
+Single tanks led Paratroopers marching in columns of two spaced at platoon interval.8 For the first 7,000 yards of the advance, the column encountered only minimal resistance consisting of machine-gun and smallarms fire.
+At that point the column was notified of a German counterattack to their north.
+Four tanks assembled at the front of the formation, and infantry climbed on to maneuver towards the suspected enemy.

-Figure 2.
-Soldiers from 740th Tank Battalion and 82nd Airborne Division push through the snow near Herresbach, Belgium, Jan.
-28, 1945.
-(U.S. Army photo)
+Soldiers from the 740th Tank Battalion and 82nd Airborne Division push through the snow near Herresbach, Belgium, on 28 January 1945.